Are you wondering how to find stocks to day trade? In a hot market like we’ve seen in 2020, there can be huge runners almost every day.

 You can’t expect to do something half assed & then expect success…nope, a lack of passion leads to mediocrity & I don’t know ANYONE who just wants to be mediocre.
 We each have just ONE fucken life so how in the world do you not want to make it the absolute best life possible?!?

-Apply for the Millionaire Challenge
+Apply for the Trading Challenge

 This year has been an anomaly in the market.
 The coronavirus crashed the market in March 2020.
 Since then many new traders have entered the market, and the market hit new highs.